An app for people with pain wanting to keep track of their symptoms and triggers.

 What does the app do?

 This app allows you to keep track of your pain by recording its intensity, location, associated symptoms, description, aggravating factors, ineffective factors, alleviating factors, duration and environment.
 You can also keep a record of your medications and meaningful daily activities ('what did you do that mattered to you today?').
-The paid upgrade version allows you to view more than 10 records and has improved sync capabilities.
 For a more detailed description of the app, see Google Play or App website and for a detailed review, see Reviews.

 ✘ Does not include education or information on pain and its management.